ufal/correctable-lecture-translator/frontend/README.md

 - Frontend folder contains two "Dockerfiles".
 One (`BaseDockerfile`) is for dependency installation and the other (`Dockerfile`) is for running the frontend.
 First the base image must be built:
-`docker build -t coletra-frontend-base -f BaseDockerfile .`.
+`docker build -t crt-fe-base -f BaseDockerfile .`.
 Then the main image can be built like so: `docker build --build-arg SERVERCERT=path/to/servercert --build-arg SERVERKEY=path/to/serverkey --build-arg API_URL=https://your.api.url.com:1234 -t coletra-frontend .`.

 - The frontend can then be run with `docker run -p 443:3000 --rm coletra-frontend`.